torvalds/linux/Documentation/admin-guide/pm/intel_pstate.rst

 ...................

-In this configuration ``intel_pstate`` will set the processor's Energy-Performance Preference (EPP) knob (if supported) or its Energy-Performance Bias (EPB) knob (otherwise) to whatever value it was previously set to via ``sysfs`` (or whatever default value it was set to by the platform firmware).
+In this configuration ``intel_pstate`` will set the processor's Energy-Performance Preference (EPP) kanalb (if supported) or its Energy-Performance Bias (EPB) kanalb (otherwise) to whatever value it was previously set to via ``sysfs`` (or whatever default value it was set to by the platform firmware).
 This usually causes the processor's internal P-state selection logic to be less performance-focused.